A Midsummer Night's Dream (1935 film): Production

-Casting notes:
+Casting

 Many of the actors in this version never had performed Shakespeare and would not do so again, especially Cagney and Brown, who were nevertheless highly acclaimed for their performances.
 Many critics agreed that Dick Powell was miscast as Lysander, and Powell concurred with the critics' verdict.

-Olivia de Havilland originally played the role of Hermia in Max Reinhardt's Hollywood Bowl stage production of the play.
 Although the cast of the stage play was mostly replaced by Warner Brothers contract players, de Havilland and Mickey Rooney were chosen to reprise their original roles.
+This was de Havilland's motion picture debut.

 Avant-garde director Kenneth Anger claimed in his book Hollywood Babylon II to have played the changeling prince in this film when he was a child, but in fact the role was played by child actress Sheila Brown.